- Matthew Knope , Ph.D.

 Students also complete one or more senior-level laboratory courses that qualify for Writing Intensive credit.
 In these courses they write a series of laboratory reports demonstrating their ability to perform experiments and to organize, analyze, and interpret the quantitative results of experimental work.

-BIOL 101 and 101L are courses for non-majors and not credited toward a major or minor in Biology.
+BIOL 101 General Biology (3) and BIOL 101L Gen Biol Lab (1) are courses for non-majors and not credited toward a major or minor in Biology.

 Advice for Biology Majors